Registered Psychotherapist, Masters of Psychology

 Her initial work with trauma began with Haitian refugees in the Dominican Republic, advocating for access to government care, providing education, and caring for basic needs.
 After training to be a yoga instructor in Bali, she expanded her experience easing distress through leading meditation and yoga classes at the Centre for Addiction and Mental Health (CAMH), as well as through accepting crisis calls at The Distress Centres.
 She has worked with a wide range of populations from the Geriatric Day Hospital at the Royal in Ottawa, to supporting young adults along the autism spectrum at Blooming Acres on the outskirts of Barrie.
 Her most recent work was at the Centre for Interpersonal Relationships (CFIR), where she deepened her practice by providing psychometric assessments and long-term individual therapy.
 See more past experience here.

 Sarah holds a B.A.
 (Hons) in Psychology with a concentration in Social and Personality Psychology, as well as a minor in Philosophy, from Carleton University.
-She is completing a Masters of Clinical Psychology at Adler Graduate Professional School (Toronto), and is a member of the Ontario Psychological Association (OPA).
+She also holds a Masters of Psychology at Adler Graduate Professional School (Toronto) with a concentration in Couples and Trauma Therapy.
+She is a member of the Ontario Psychological Association (OPA) and the College of Registered Psychotherapists (CRPO).

 Sarah believes that there is perhaps no greater gift you can give yourself than that of a healthy inner world.
 Like physical health, this exists across a spectrum and requires great care.
 She views pursuing therapy as a powerful and rewarding journey, and believes that those who seek it out demonstrate a great degree of courage, honesty, and self-awareness.